A

 Image in card takes up more real estate than the description portion, allowing for visual focus.

-Card color is similar to the foreground color, but distinct enough to maintain its own form.
+Card color similar to foreground color, but distinct enough to maintain own form.

 Glassmorphism is the intended style approach for this product.
 It’s modern and trendy to target a young adult demographic, and the look easily lends itself to messages and voting that can be formatted and organized via cards.